A. Increase in Capacity or Name Change.

 (a) A change in licensure capacity;

-(c) A change in the name under which the program is doing business; or
+(c) A change in the name under which the program is doing business.

 (4) The licensee shall return its original license to the Department by certified mail.

-B. Voluntary Closure or Change of Assisted Living Program Ownership or Location.
+B. Voluntary Closure or Change of an Adult Medical Day Program Ownership or Location.

 (1) A licensee shall notify the Department in writing at least 45 days in advance of any intention to: